 Most people consider their home to be their most valuable asset.
-This is why it is so important to protect your investment with products that are not only beautiful but also have the durability needed to last for years to come.
+This is why the experts at S&T Metals believe in protecting your investment with roofing products that are not only beautiful but also have the durability needed to last for years to come.
 The addition of residential metal roofing will not only increases the value of your home but In many cases, a metal roof can be the last roof you’ll ever install on your home.

 Residential metal roofing comes in a wide range of designs, colors, and styles.
 You can purchase metal roofing in shapes that imitate asphalt shingles, tile, wood shakes, as well as the more common vertical seam styles.
 Metal roofing can come with a stone-coated or smooth finish.
 You can also get metal trim pieces to match the color of your roof, or contrasting colored trim to offset the roof.

-While copper and stainless steel are not unheard of, the most common types of metal used for metal roofing are steel or aluminum.
+While copper and stainless steel are not unheard of in Grand Rapids, Wyoming, Kentwood and surrounding areas of, the most common types of metal used for metal roofing are steel or aluminum.
 Both are available in varying thicknesses but are typically 24 gauge steel and .032” aluminum.
 Both are very durable and easy to work with, making them ideal for both the building owner and the roofing contractor

 Choosing a Residential Metal Roofing Contractor

 If you need residential metal roofing repairs or want a metal roof installed on your home be sure to go with a residential metal roofing contractor with metal roofing experience.
-As a reputable contractor S&T Metals will provide you with a Free Estimate for your next project, as well as references from our past metal roofing installations.
+As a reputable contractor serving Grand Rapids, Battle Creek, Kalamazoo and surrounding areas S&T Metals will provide you with a Free Estimate for your next project, as well as references from our past metal roofing installations.

 The cost of installing a metal roof will depend on the size, slope and style of your roof.
 Steeper roofs cost a little more because of the extra staging that’s required.
 A complex roof with many valleys and intersecting ridges will be more expensive than a simple gable or shed-roof structure.